 Soon, I was conditioned to believe that self-sufficiency was only about having money and power – so much so, that no one could tell me how to live my life.

 Having had my common sense shaped by the widespread myths of our culture, I began to think wrongly of the path to freedom.

-This myth was that in order to make good money, I needed to get a good job; and that the way to get a good job, was to get a good degree.
+This myth was that in order to make good money, we need to get a good job; and that the way to get a good job, is to get a good degree.

 After all, that’s what luck is, right?
 Preparation meeting opportunity.